Cho Yŏnggyu: Early career

-His first official post was as a Officer in the Military Training Office, marking the commencement of his bureaucratic career within the central government.
+His first official post was as an Officer in the Military Training Office, marking the commencement of his bureaucratic career within the central government.
 Upon the conclusion of this initial appointment, he was promoted to various posts, including Administrative Assistant and Recorder in the Office of Royal Stables.
 He later received provincial assignments, serving as Assistant Magistrate of Jeju and subsequently as Magistrate of Mujang.
 Following the death of his father, however, Cho tendered his resignation and temporarily withdrew from public service to fulfill the prescribed mourning rites.

 After completing the three-year mourning period for his father, Cho Yŏnggyu resumed government service and successively held the post of Magistrate in several counties, including Man'gyŏng, Yeongam, Nagan, and Ryongchon.
 Throughout his appointments, he garnered a reputation as an upright and incorruptible local administrator.
 Notably, during his tenure as Magistrate of Man'gyŏng in 1574, Pak Minhŏn, then Governor of Jeolla Province, submitted a formal recommendation commending Cho for his meritorious governance.

 Following the death of his father, Cho displayed exceptional filial devotion to his mother, personally accompanying her to each of his postings.
 However, upon his appointment to the northern frontier county of Ryongchon in Pyongan Province, the remoteness of the region rendered it impractical for her to accompany him.
 After completing his term in Ryongchon, he was assigned to Yŏnghae and in 1592, he assumed the post of Magistrate of Yangsan.